-Ferriss understands, as I hope you understand, that it is the height of folly to dismiss things that work for the sole reason that we don’t understand exactly why they are effective, because the very simple truth is that even if the theory or the understanding of the process is flawed or incomplete if something works it should be used.
+Ferriss understands, as I hope you do, that it is the height of folly to dismiss things that work for the sole reason that we don’t understand exactly why they are effective, because the simple truth is that even if the theory or the understanding of the process is flawed or incomplete if something works it should be used.

 It is my fervent hope that this question will lead to a renewed interest in and elevation of the methods used by bodybuilders of the Golden Age.

 Because…ya know.
 They worked.